 Database and password incidents are so common today that it takes a massive breach to make headlines.
 Coverage of these breaches often highlights that stolen credentials were a key part of infiltrating the network.
 Even though we know credential theft is often at the heart of these incidents, why is it so difficult to convince our organizations, leadership, employees, and customers to take Identity and Access Management (IAM) seriously?
 Here are four key elements that make IAM so difficult within the business:

-1. Hard to Explain
+1) IAM Is Hard to Explain

-2. Hard to Enforce
+2) IAM Is Hard to Enforce

-3. Hard to Budget
+3) IAM Is Hard to Budget

-4. Hard to Ignore
+4) IAM Is Hard to Ignore

+External threat actors have become considerably more sophisticated in their malicious activities that target insiders—from deploying social engineering attacks like phishing emails to scanning through LinkedIn and other data stores on the Internet to gather details on corporate environments.
+These issues are not going away and will only continue to increase in intensity in coming years.
 Attacks using stolen or compromised user credentials will remain at the top of the attacker’s playbook.
-Without appropriate Identity and Access Management you will not be able to detect, much less stop, these attacks.
+Without appropriate identity governance policies, you will not be able to detect, much less stop, these attacks.
 This is no longer an issue to be ignored or to be patched with a bigger and better firewall.